-(concatenated with X) projected from the TensorList.
-All-at-a-Time-Reordered, shown in Figure 6(D), is a variant with the join pulled down.
+Consider the Eager plan shown in Figure 5(C).
+It materializes all feature layers of L in one go, which avoids redundancy because CNN inference is not repeated.
+Features are stored as a TensorList in an intermediate table and joined with T{str} .
+M is then trained on each feature layer (concatenated with X) projected from the TensorList.
+Eager-Reordered, shown in Figure 5(D), is a variant with the join pulled down.
 Alas, both of these plans have high memory footprints, since they materialize all of L at once.
-Depending on the memory apportioning (Section 4.1), this could cause system crashes or a lot of disk spills, which in turn raises runtimes.
+Depending on the memory apportioning (Section 4.1), this could cause workload crashes or a lot of disk spills, which in turn raises runtimes.

-To resolve the above issues, we create a logically new execution plan we call Staged execution, shown in Figure 6(E).
-It splits partial CNN inference across the layers in L and invokes M on branches off of the inference path; so, it stages out the materialization of the feature tensors.
+To resolve the above issues, we create a logically new execution plan we call Staged execution, shown in Figure 5(E).
+It splits partial CNN inference across the layers in L and invokes M on branches of the inference path; so, it stages out the materialization of the feature tensors.
 Staged offers the best of both worlds: it avoids computational redundancy, and it is reliable due to its lower memory footprints.
-Empirically, we find that All-at-a-Time and All-at-a-Time-Reordered are seldom much faster than Staged due to a peculiarity of deep CNNs.
+Empirically, we find that Eager and Eager-Reordered are seldom much faster than Staged due to a peculiarity of deep CNNs.
 The former can be faster only if a CNN "quickly" (i.e., within a few layers and low FLOPs) converts the image to small feature tensors.
-But such a CNN architecture is unlikely to yield high accuracy, since it loses too much information too soon [30].
+But such an architecture is unlikely to yield high accuracy, since it loses too much information too soon [36].
 Indeed, no popular deep CNN has such an architecture.
-Thus, VISTA only uses our new Staged execution plan (validated in Section 5).
+Based on our above analysis, we find that it suffices for VISTA to only use our new Staged plan (validated in Section 5).

-4.2.2 System Configuration Tradeoffs

-Logical execution plans are generic and independent of the PD system used.
+4.2.2 System Configuration Tradeoffs.
+Logical plans are generic and independent of the PD system.
 But as explained in Section 4.1, three key system configuration parameters matter for reliability and efficiency: degree of parallelism in a worker, data partition sizes, and memory apportioning.
-Once again, while the tuning of such parameters is well understood for SQL and MapReduce workloads [34, 53], we need to rethink them due to the properties of CNNs and partial CNN inference.
+While the tuning of such parameters is well understood for SQL and MapReduce [40, 64], we need to rethink them due to the properties of CNNs and partial CNN inference.